 Archie's Iowa & Rockwell Tavern

 Archie’s is a neighborhood corner bar that’s within walking distance of some of our favorite restaurants in Humboldt Park.
 It also happens to be dog-friendly.
 If you’re the type of person who already sneaks scraps to your dog under the dinner table, bring them to Archie’s and feed them jibaritos as you drink.

-This taproom from Off Color Brewing has a front patio that’s great for eating and drinking, and the wild and funky beers here pair perfectly with the equally wild and funky pizzas from Pizzeria Bebu just around the corner.
-Bebu is close enough to Mousetrap that you can easily walk back over there when you’ve decided you need another pie or two.
+This taproom from Off Color Brewing in Lincoln Park has a front patio that’s great for eating and drinking, and the wild and funky beers here pair perfectly with the deep dish pizza at nearby Pequod's.

 Gold Star, right off the Division Blue Line stop, is just divey enough without being unpleasant to eat in.
 Along with cheap beer, they serve the type of extra-boozy drinks that awaken a primal post-midnight hunger in the best of us.
-They do have $9 frozen pizzas available to microwave, but you’re much better off ordering from one of the many pizza, BBQ, or sushi spots lining the block.
+Order from one of the many pizza, BBQ, or sushi spots lining the block.